TanmayCloud251/test/old_doc/readme.md

 # f1

-f1 is a function that retruns a+b
+f1 is a funciton that returns a+b